About the PRECINCT project

 The Management Structure

-The successful implementation of the PRECINCT international collaborative research project requires efficient, well documented and structured project management procedures.
-It is particularly important to ensure that all beneficiaries are aware of their roles and responsibilities, understand the procedures for project management and reporting and have the tools and resources to implement the timely flow of information to allow execution within budget and schedule parameters.
-The PRECINCT project management structure is designed to meet the objectives of all stakeholders, including the EC, by creating strong consortium engagement in the project management enabling responsiveness to the evolving needs of the project.
+The successful implementation of the PRECINCT international collaborative research project required efficient, well documented and structured project management procedures.
+It was particularly important to ensure that all beneficiaries were aware of their roles and responsibilities, understood the procedures for project management and reporting and had the tools and resources to implement the timely flow of information to allow execution within budget and schedule parameters.
+The PRECINCT project management structure was designed to meet the objectives of all stakeholders, including the EC, by creating strong consortium engagement in the project management enabling responsiveness to the evolving needs of the project.

-- The Ethics Panel is chaired by the Quality Assurance Manager and includes legal advisors of the participating members (experts on ethics, privacy and legal issues) and an external Ethics Expert.
+- The Ethics Panel was chaired by the Quality Assurance Manager and includes legal advisors of the participating members (experts on ethics, privacy and legal issues) and an external Ethics Expert.

-- The Advisory Board (AB) will offer impartial scientific advice, support the PST and advise the consortium on social, environmental, technological, legal and economic factors that may influence the innovation management of PRECINCT.
-The AB comprises a gender-balanced group of external advisors representing CI and security interests, drawn from across the world and embracing a range of knowledge of the project’s focus areas.
-T
+- The Advisory Board (AB) offered impartial scientific advice, supported the PST and advised the consortium on social, environmental, technological, legal and economic factors that influenced the innovation management of PRECINCT.
+The AB comprised a gender-balanced group of external advisors representing CI and security interests, drawn from across the world and embracing a range of knowledge of the project’s focus areas.

-- The Security Advisory Board (SAB) will address security matters and to ensure the proper handling of classified and sensitive information within the project they will review all the project deliverables, assess whether they include any security sensitive information and propose measures for preventing the misuse of such information.
-The results from the assessment will be compiled in a Security Directory which will be continuously updated throughout the project and made available to the Security Advisory Board.
+- The Security Advisory Board (SAB) addressed security matters and to ensure the proper handling of classified and sensitive information within the project they reviewed all the project deliverables, assessed whether they included any security sensitive information and proposed measures for preventing the misuse of such information.
+The results from the assessment was compiled in a Security Directory which was continuously updated throughout the project and made available to the Security Advisory Board.